-In 2008, the Foundation had a 403(b) retirement plan for its employees.
-In January 1, 2009, the Foundation transferred all assets to a 401(k) plan, covering all employees who have met certain eligibility requirements.
+In January 1, 2009, the Foundation created a 401(k) plan, covering all employees who meet certain eligibility requirements.
 Under the 401(k) plan, employees may elect to contribute a certain percent of their eligible compensation to the 401(k) plan, subject to IRS limitations.
 The Foundation may make matching contributions during the year equal to a discretionary percentage, as determined by the Foundation, of the participant's salary reductions.
 Employer contributions vest at the rate of 20% per year with full vesting after 6 years of service with the Foundation.
-Total contributions made to the retirement plans by the Foundation for the years ended December 31, 2016 and 2015 were \$56,669 and \$50,686, respectively.
+Total contributions made to the retirement plans by the Foundation for the years ended December 31, 2017 and 2016 were \$64,979 and \$56,669, respectively.